7/7 #ThreeMinutesADay: When You Should Hire a Fractional CMO

 2. Devise a Plan of Attack

-The second thing you want your fractional CMO to do is to come up with a game plan about what your company can do going forward to maximize the ROI of your marketing program.
+The second thing you want your Outsourced Marketing Director to do is to come up with a game plan about what your company can do going forward to maximize the ROI of your marketing program.
 This plan should, most importantly, be scalable to meet your company’s objectives in the short, medium, and long term.

 3. Track Your Marketing ROI